catseye/Carriage/README.md

 *   [Equipage][], the "purely concatenative" language that Carriage might've been, had the author not been so concerned about quoting at the time.
-*   [Wagon][], yet another "purely concatenative" language by the same author, trying to capture control flow in being "second-order concatenative", and not quite succeeding.
+*   [Wagon][], yet another "purely concatenative" language by the same author, trying to capture control flow by being "second-order concatenative", and not quite succeeding.

 [Aubergine]: https://catseye.tc/node/Aubergine
 [Cfluviurrh]: https://catseye.tc/node/Cfluviurrh